 - Pictures of 10 Common Allergy Triggers - Slideshow

 What causes Rocky Mountain spotted fever?

 RMSF is caused by Rickettsia rickettsii, a bacterium that is transmitted to humans via the bite of an infected tick.
-In the United States, these ticks include the Rocky Mountain wood tick (Dermacentor andersoni), American dog tick (Dermacentor variabilis), and brown dog tick (Rhipicephalus sanguineus).
+In the United States, these ticks include the Rocky Mountain wood tick (Dermacentor andersoni), the American dog tick (Dermacentor variabilis), and the brown dog tick (Rhipicephalus sanguineus).

 The tick needs to bite humans and then attach itself for at least six to 10 hours for the transmission of the bacterium to occur, although transmission does not occur for up to 24 hours in some cases.

 What are Rocky Mountain spotted fever risk factors?

 Being outdoors in areas where the ticks carrying Rickettsia rickettsii are prevalent is the major risk factor for acquiring the disease.